campbel/cv/README.md

 **Services**: MongoDB, MySQL, RabbitMQ, Grafana, Prometheus, Redis, Memcached, Linkerd2, Nginx, Envoy

-**Cloud**: AWS (7 years of experience), Google Cloud (5 years of experience)
+**AWS (7 years of experience)**: EKS, S3, IAM, RDS, ElastiCache, EC2, Route53, CloudFront, Secrets Manager, SQS/SNS, and more...

+**Google Cloud (5 years of experience)**: GKE, Cloud Run, Cloud Storage, Compute Engine, Cloud CDN, Cloud DNS, Memorystore, Cloud SQL, and more...

 ## History

 ### Shopify, Staff Software Engineer (July 2021 - May 2023)
+Lead on the Cloud Environments team.
+Responsible for the cloud infrastructure that runs Shopify&#39;s cloud development environments.

 - Implemented infrastructure on GKE and GCP to support cloud development environments for Shopify&#39;s cloud platform, supporting thousands of developers and hundreds of projects, resulting in increased productivity and efficiency.

-- Led the successful migration from Ubuntu to COS for the cloud environments platform, resulting in improved performance and reliability.
+- Led the successful migration from Ubuntu to COS nodes for GKE for the cloud environments platform, resulting in improved performance and reliability.

 - Developed and implemented an application and SSH proxy for enhanced lifecycle features for user instances, resulting in a 30% cost savings on infrastructure.